Zografou

-Zografou (Ζωγράφου) is a suburb of approximately 71,000 in the eastern part of the Athens agglomeration, Greece.
+Zografou (Ζωγράφου) is a suburban town of approximately 70,000 inhabitants in the eastern part of the Athens agglomeration, Greece.
 It was named after the Greek politician Ioannis Zografos.
 To the east of Zografou lies mount Hymettus.
 The area, being close to the centre of Athens, developed similar urban sprawl characteristics, with high-rise buildings of even 10 stories tall being the norm.
-The municipality is also home to the National and Kapodistrian university of Athens and National Technical university of Athens campuses and therefore, a great part of its population is university students.
+The municipality is also home to the National and Kapodistrian University of Athens and the National Technical University of Athens campuses and a significant percentage of the local population are students, faculty, and employees of both institutions.
 Zografou includes the smaller areas of Ilissia and Goudi.

 Geography

-Zografou is an inner suburb of Athens, located about 4 km east of Athens city centre.
+Zografou is a landlocked suburb of Athens, located about 4 km east of Athens city centre.
 The municipality has an area of 8.517 km2.
 Towards the east the municipality extends to the forested Hymettus mountain.
-The built-up area of Zografou is continuous with that of mucipality of Athens.
+The built-up area of Zografou is continuous with that of municipality of Athens.
 A large campus of the National and Kapodistrian University of Athens is situated in Ano Ilisia, the easternmost quarter of Zografou.
 Ano Ilisia derived its name from the river Ilisos, which starts at St Eleousa, now in the University campus.
 Another quarter of Zografou is Goudi, in the northwestern part of the municipality.
 The main church of Zografou is consecrated to Agios Therapontas (Greek: Άγιος Θεράποντας).
 With Zografou having been built on the hills of Hymettus, a common sight around the suburb are some very steep uphill streets.

+Climate

+Zografou has a hot-summer Mediterranean climate (Csa in the Köppen climate classification).
+It has hot dry summers and relatively mild winters.